D.C. sniper attacks: Trials in Maryland

-Malvo testimony
+Malvo's testimony

 In John Allen Muhammad's May 2006 trial in Montgomery County, Maryland, Lee Boyd Malvo took the stand and confessed to the 17 murders.
 He also gave a more detailed version of the pair's plans.
 Malvo, after extensive psychological counseling, admitted that he was lying at the earlier Virginia trial where he had admitted to being the trigger man for every shooting.
 Malvo claimed that he had said this in order to protect Muhammad from a potential death sentence, and because it was more difficult to obtain the death penalty for a minor.
 Malvo said that he wanted to do what little he could for the families of the victims by letting the full story be told.
 In his two days of testimony, Malvo outlined detailed aspects of all the shootings.

 Part of his testimony concerned Muhammad's complete multiphase plan.
 His plan consisted of three phases in the Washington, D.C., and Baltimore metro areas.
 Phase one consisted of meticulously planning, mapping, and practicing their locations around the D.C. area.
 This way, after each shooting they would be able to quickly leave the area on a predetermined path and move on to the next location.
 Muhammad's goal in Phase One was to kill six white people a day for 30 days.
 Malvo went on to describe how Phase One did not go as planned due to heavy traffic and the lack of a clear shot or getaway at locations.